Wild-type Kazakh Cannabis

 Harvest: Early to late August

-Aroma: Intensely pungent and sweet, fruit, melon
+Aroma: Intensely pungent Camphene, and sweet, citrus fruit, & melon.

 Characteristics: Very early maturing to day-neutral (‘autoflowering’)

-Grow Type: Outdoors, greenhouse
+Grow Type: Indoor & Outdoors, greenhouse.Autoflower

 PLEASE NOTE: Seeds of wild-type Cannabis exhibit slow and uneven germination.